nvimdev/template.nvim/README.md

 - Find all templates

-tempalte.nvim use `telescope`. so you need register template telescope extension to `telescope`
+template.nvim use `telescope`. so you need register template telescope extension to `telescope`

 ```lua